idalithb/CopyEdits.-Indexing/indexing-101/linux-and-ethereum-clients/introduction-to-linux.md

 # Introduction to Linux

-Linux is a free and open-source operating system widely used in modern computing systems, including servers, supercomputers, mobile devices, and embedded devices.
+Linux is a free and open-source operating system that is widely used in modern computing systems, including servers, supercomputers, mobile devices, and embedded devices.
 Compared to proprietary alternatives, Linux provides a more customizable and flexible computing environment.
 Users can modify and optimize Linux to match their specific needs.
 Additionally, its robust security features make it a popular choice for web servers and other critical infrastructure.

 Linux is widely used in web3 applications due to its ability to support decentralized and distributed computing systems.
 Its modular and scalable design allows developers to build decentralized applications that can run on a variety of devices and architectures, which has made it a key component in the web3 technology stack.